These are the stories of three people whose lives have been turned upside down by their desire to become parents.

 I think this was my low point.
 My dreams seemed so far away, and I felt that in my desperate quest I’d brought all this on myself.
 There was a moment of complete surrender while in the hospital and I think this ultimate low was the beginning of a shift in mindset for me.

 During the four-month-long recovery from surgery, Abi found herself overwhelmed by fear and despair.
 Fortunately, she was able to reach the take-charge spirit she’d always had and she decided to make some big changes.
-She quit her high-pressured job as a management consultant and headed to India for a four-month Ayurvedic cleanse and type of spiritual retreat called a panchakarma.
+She quit her high-pressure job as a management consultant.
+She headed to India for a four-month Ayurvedic cleanse and a type of spiritual retreat called a panchakarma.
 While these steps seem more extreme than what some might do, taking the wheel and rerouting her rollercoaster’s course gave her a sense of control and helped to reduce stress.

 Upon her return, she and her partner attempted IVF, a long shot as doctors told them her estimated chances of success with this method were a mere 15%.
 Happily, they beat the odds and Abi got pregnant after just one round.